pivotal/docs-tap/install-gitops/sops.hbs.md

     - `PRIVATE-KEY` is the contents of an SSH private key file with read access to your Git repository.
 Only applies when you use `ssh`.
     - `HOST-LIST` is the list of known hosts for Git host service.
 Only applies when you use `ssh`.
     - `MY-GIT-USERNAME` is the user with read access to your Git repository.
 Only applies when you use `basic authentication`.
-    - `MY-GIT-PASSWORD` is password for `MY-GIT-USERNAME`.
+    - `MY-GIT-PASSWORD` is the password for `MY-GIT-USERNAME`.
 Only applies when you use `basic authentication`.

     You can find the schema for Tanzu Sync credentials in `<GIT-REPO-ROOT>/clusters/<CLUSTER-NAME>/tanzu-sync/app/config/.tanzu-managed/schema--sops.yaml`